 For more information about client IDs, see Terms.

 Topic name mappingMQTT is a message protocol that follows the publishing/subscription model.
 The subscription relationship and topic follow the directory tree format.
 Topics can be divided into parent topics and subtopics.
 The total length of a topic (including parent topics and subtopics) cannot exceed 64 characters.
 The types of topics are described as follows:

 - Parent topic: The topic at the first level of the directory tree is a parent topic.
-The parent topic must be applied for on the AliwareMQ for IoT console before it can be used.
+The parent topic must be applied for on the Message Queue for MQTT console before it can be used.
 After successful application, the parent topic is equivalent to a namespace.

 - Sub topic: The parts of the topic subsequent to the first-level topic of the directory tree are referred to as the subtopics.
 You do not need to apply for a subtopic, and you can specify a subtopic as needed.

 For more information about topics, see Terms.

 When designing a topic for sending and receiving messages, the business side must follow these principles:

 - Different types of tasks use different parent topics.
 For example, in this scenario, the price change tasks and the terminal status reporting tasks use different parent topics.

 - In the digital price tag system, we recommend that you use P2P messaging provided by Message Queue for MQTT for the interactive messages of price change tasks.
 P2P messages do not need to be subscribed, allowing the sender to directly specify the peer to receive them.
 For more information, see P2P messaging model.